40three/open-pcd/README.md

 There are some standards like schema.org, eClass or ETIM but they often focus on non consumer goods, are incomplete (and difficult to extend) or require you to buy a license.
 That makes them difficult to use for many projects.

+## Questions?

+Write an email to info@heavendata.com or contact us via our website https://heavendata.com